 Muhammad's jahili past

-Robert Spencer in Life of Muhammad quoted a translation from Ibn Sa'd, over whether or not Muhammad regretted a tribal dustup in his past.
+Robert Spencer in Life of Muhammad quoted a translation from Ibn Sa'd, over whether or not Muhammad regretted a tribal dustup in his past, when he was still Qutham.
 Danios at Loonwatch disputed Spencer last January.
 In The sinful wars Ella Landau-Tasseron had already debated that point; I'll not get into that here (here's my take).
 Even if Landau-Tasseron and (I think independently) Spencer were wrong I'm not sure that such an error hurts Spencer's argument.

-Ibn Sa`d was quoting from Waqidi and Dahhak b. `Uthman and also some others, which he then characteristically blended together to create a detailed account.
-I have also found it in Muhammad ibn Habib (d.
+Ibn Sa`d was quoting from his teacher Waqidi and from Dahhak b. `Uthman and also some others, which Ibn Sa`d (like Waqidi) then characteristically blended together into a detailed account.
+I have also found the hadith in Muhammad ibn Habib (d.
 215/830)'s al-Munammaq fi Akhbar Quraysh.
-The hadith seems to have been making the rounds in early third / ninth century Baghdad.
-Anyway Ibn Habib had it from Dahhak b. `Uthman.
-Dahhak had it from `Abd Allah b. `Urwa b. al-Zubayr.
+The tale seems to have been making the rounds in early third / ninth century Baghdad.
+Anyway Ibn Habib had it from Dahhak b. `Uthman, alone.
+Dahhak, we are informed, had it from `Abd Allah b. `Urwa b. al-Zubayr.
 Keep that genealogy in mind.
 The patriarch `Urwa was a Zubayrid, brother of the caliph of the Fitna, 683-92 AD; a reactionary / rebel against the Umayyads. `Urwa later joined the Umayyad court.

 "Muhammad" belonged to "the Quraysh" and more exactly to the Qusay; the Visiting Team in this particular brawl were the Qays (Danios and Landau-Tasseron say, "Hawazin").